seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 resolve» — is unaffected and still binding.

-### 3.13 Verdict journal — «вход → вердикт доски → факт» (specified 21.08.2026, TZ-05)
+### 3.13 Verdict journal — «вход → вердикт доски → факт» (built 21.08.2026, TZ-05)

 <!-- EDIT-MARKER 2026-08-21b-JOURNAL -->

-**Status: SPECIFIED, NOT BUILT.** TZ-05 written 21.08; nothing is merged, no file exists yet, and the calculator's behaviour is unchanged.
+**Status: BUILT AND RUNNING.** ~~SPECIFIED, NOT BUILT — TZ-05 written 21.08, nothing merged.~~ TZ-05 merged 21.08 (PR #5); `journal.yml` fired the same day
+and `journal/data/2026-08-21.jsonl` is the first record. §10 item (1) is closed.
 This section is the permanent contract — the TZ is a work order and will be archived, the schema has to be answerable from the map in six months.

+**First live run, measured 21.08:** `status:"partial"`, `cov:25`, `skip:3`,
+`px:"ticker"`, `age:60`.
+Two facts came out of it that no offline bench could produce. **(a)** The mirror price path is alive: `data-api.binance.vision` answers a GitHub Actions runner, so inv.
+24's exception is confirmed in production and not merely documented. **(b)** The three skips are the three `fut:true` assets, but only HYPE reported as «no spot mirror pair» — XMR and LIT came back as `dead market`, because the mirror still serves a delisted, zero-volume row for them.
+The venue contract (§3.14) settles this: the skip is declared, not discovered, and the reason string keeps recording what was actually seen.

 **What it is.** A daily record of what the board said about every coin — inputs, verdict, the catalyst registry in force, the engine fingerprint — plus, 7 and 14